int128/errto/README.md

  }
 ```

-You can see changes without actually writing files by `--dry-run` flag.
+You can check changes without actually writing files by `--dry-run` flag.

 ```sh
 errto go-errors --dry-run ./...